Teaching your kids to be responsible shouldn’t give you gray hair. Read these 5 Easy Steps for Teaching Responsibility and be inspired!

-If you do that several times and the child is still missing the mark… do more training!
+If you do that several times and the child is still missing the mark, do more training!
 The only time I give consequences is when a child is blatantly disrespectful to me (basically, if they refuse to do something).
 Then a creative consequence is in order!
 Otherwise, help them learn.
 Be their encourager.

 That’s it!
 Here are the 5 easy steps for teaching responsibility to your children again:

-- Have the right expectations.
+- Start with the right expectations.

 - Teach the process step-by-step.